×

 4 A list of node selector requirements.

 5 A list of device paths which is used to create the LVM volume group.
-If this field is empty, all unused disks on the node will be used.
+If this field is empty, all unused disks on the node are used.

 6 The LVM thin pool configuration.